imgag/ngs-bits/doc/GSvar/igv_integration.md

 ### IGV gene track/genome

-To generate a custom gene track with all genes from the NGSD to display in IGV you can use the tool `NGSDExportIgvGeneTrack`.
-This tool will create two gene track text files (one with all genes and one containing only MANE + Clinical transcripts).
-These files then can be (bg)zipped and manually loaded into IGV.
-Much easier is it to create a custom IGV genome with our megSAP script [`create_igv_genome.php`](https://github.com/imgag/megSAP/blob/master/src/Tools/create_igv_genome.php) which contains the genes/transcripts from your NGSD, the masked GRCh38 genome and additional tracks.
-This geneome should then be set in your `GSvar.ini` and then will always be loaded when you use IGV through GSvar.
+To generate a custom genome for IGV with all Ensembl transcripts use the megSAP script [`create_igv_genome.php`](https://github.com/imgag/megSAP/blob/master/src/Tools/create_igv_genome.php).
+The created JSON genome file must only be set as `igv_genome` in the `GSvar.ini` and then will always be loaded when you use IGV through GSvar.

 ## FAQ